ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

       This amounts to 66 columns (from 561 columns).
 Plus subject and activity 2 columns, makes it 68 columns.
       The "sliced_data" will contain this data.
 Step 5: Descriptive activities:
       After this, assign descriptive names for each Activity.
+      Extract activity_labels text file info in to "activity" data frame.
       Join "slice_data" and "activity" on 'activityId' and get "with_activities" data.
       'activity' column will now have the descriptive activities.
       Here, one more column 'activity' is added.
 So, the total columns are 69.
       NOTE: 'activityId' is yet retained so that the ordering of data can be on activityId instead of activity.
-Step 6: Descritpvie variables:
+Step 6: Descriptive variables:
       Next, assign descriptive names for the variables.
       This is achieved by replacing the short names to more descriptive ones and also by eliminating repeated words or characters, paranthesis (), etc.